We analyse and understand building materials

-In conjunction with the National Trust, we have developed a winter cover system which protects sculptures and decorative stonework from damage caused by freezing and wet conditions.
+We have developed a winter cover system which protects sculptures and decorative stonework from damage caused by freezing and wet conditions.

 Our bespoke winter covers consist of a three layered moisture impermeable system which is windproof, waterproof, insulating and provides UV protection.

 Protect sculpture and decorative stonework with winter covers